 How do innovations spread through your school?
 There are different models exploring how ideas–like new technologies–spread through culture.
 Everett Rogers developed a theory in the 1960’s to help explain why some ideas are adopted while others fail.

-I teach a course for the Master of Education program at Dordt College entitled “Teaching and Learning with Technology.”
+I teach a course for the Master of Education program at Dordt University entitled “Teaching and Learning with Technology.”
 This idea of diffusion of innovation is one we discuss in the course, especially in regard to how technologies spread through school, and what roles they will take in the process.
 Here’s a very brief video I created to introduce this topic to my class.
 I hope you’ll take 5 minutes to watch it, and think about your role in using technology in your school.

 So…when it comes to educational technology in your school…what role will you play?